PopovMP/html-template-engine/README.md

 Template syntax: `<!-- includeIf(isInclude, filename.html); -->` Where
 `isInclude` is a property in the viewModel.
 If the property is `true`, the file is loaded and its content replaces the placeholder.

+If the property is `false`, the function does not check for the file and does not remove the comment.
+Yuo can use the `minifyHtml` function ot remove all the HTML comments later.

 ```javascript
 const html      = "<div><!-- includeIf(show, hello-world.html); --></div>";